hax4dazy/jext-reborn/README.md

 ---

 >Jext Reborn is the ultimate choice for Minecraft server owners seeking to elevate their music experience by adding custom music discs seamlessly.
-Explore its vast array of features to create an engaging and unique musical atmosphere on your server.
+Explore its vast array of features to create an engaging and unique musical atmosphere on your serverr.